Why are Bass Boats So Fast and How Fast Can They Go?

 Are Bass Boats Dangerous?
 Safety Concerns.

 Some people ask if bass boats are dangerous.
-Like any moving vehicle or boat, bass boats can be dangerous if used improperly or by inexperienced operators.
+Like any moving vehicle or boat, bass boats can be unsafe if misused or by inexperienced operators.
 There are many boating safety courses offered by each state that offer a wealth of training online.
 Check out this great list of courses compiled by BoatUS by clicking here.
 Best of all, most classes are free!

-As always, proper care maintenance, and regular safety inspections by a boat mechanic are a must to keep you safe on the water while operating your boat.
+As always, proper care maintenance and regular safety inspections by a boat mechanic are a must to keep you safe on the water while operating your boat.
 Before buying a bass boat, check out and enroll in a safety class if you are inexperienced or new to boating.
-Also, be certain to consult with your certified mechanic and safety experts before purchasing a boat or making any changes to your boat to make sure that any existing modifications are safe for use.
+Also, consult with your certified mechanic and safety experts before purchasing a boat or making any changes to your boat to ensure that any existing modifications are safe for use.